 Ankle braces with inserts or exterior support structures offer more protection and are especially useful if you want to prevent a high ankle sprain or if you are recovering from one.
 However, they are heavier, less comfortable and restrict your movements to a higher degree than the previously-presented, lighter options.

-The Zamst A2-DX ankle brace became very popular when Stephen Curry started to wear it in the 2012/1013 season to protect his often-injured ankles.
+The Zamst A2-DX ankle brace became very popular when Stephen Curry started to wear it in the 2012/2013 NBA season to protect his often-injured ankles.
 He credits it with finally giving him the full confidence to play without the fear of re-injuring himself.
-Check out this Youtube video to find out more.

-This is also the ankle brace I currently use myself and I couldn't be happier about it - the Zamst A2-DX is definitely the Mercedes of ankle braces.
-As soon as you put your hands on one of these, you will notice the quality is on another level.
+This is also the ankle brace I currently use myself and I couldn’t be happier!
+The Zamst A2-DX is definitely the Mercedes of ankle braces, as soon as you put your hands on one of these, you will notice that the quality is on another level.

-Putting on this ankle brace for the first time will probably take you a little while.
-I almost had to read the instructions and I never do that.
-Overall, there are 4 velcro fasteners around the heel and one anchor strap above the ankle to ensure your feet are secure.
+When you put on the Zamst A2 DX for the first time it will probably take you a little while.
+I almost had to read the instructions and I never do that!
+In total, there are 4 velcro fasteners around the heel and one anchor strap above the ankle to ensure your feet are secure.

 Despite the added bulk, the Zamst remains very comfortable.
-In fact, I barely notice this ankle brace when playing basketball.
-This is achieved by the very good fit of the plastic support splints as well as the added padding on the inside of the ankle brace.
+In fact, I barely notice this ankle brace anymore when playing basketball.
+This level of comfort is achieved by the very good fit of the plastic support splints as well as the added padding on the inside of the ankle brace.

-It offers a little less support compared to the Zamst but, overall, the McDavid 199 is a great option for athletes on a moderate budget who need maximum protection from ankle sprains.
+It offers a little less support compared to the Zamst A2-DX but is a great option for athletes on a moderate budget who are recovering from an ankle sprain or need maximum protection because they are prone to ankle injuries.

 There are a lot of ankle braces to choose from and the best ankle brace for you will vary depending on your needs and prior injury history.

-Ankle sleeves like the McDavid 511 are a great choice if you want a simple way to add a little bit more stability.
+Ankle sleeves like the McDavid 511 are a great choice if you want a simple way to add a little bit more stability to your feet.
 Get the great combination of support and flexibility of an ASO ankle stabilizer if you want to prevent low ankle sprains.
-Or choose the Zamst A2-DX if you have problems with recurring high ankle sprains and need the best protection available.
+Choose the Zamst A2-DX if you have problems with recurring high ankle sprains and need the best protection available.

 Best Gifts for Basketball Players – 20 Great Basketball Gift Ideas